 Here's the deal—we've read and studied enough about "team building activities" in blogs, textbooks, TEDx talks, and YouTube videos.
 As they are wrapped as shimmery presents crammed with awkwardness, bottled emotions, snarky remarks, and in some extreme cases, increased resentment—they lose their purpose.
 So, what's the deal with team building or fun activities at work?

-Team building activities are supposed to make people stick together.
-According to McKinsey, almost every employee (97%, to be exact) believes that a lack of cohesion negatively impacts a project/task.
-Come to think of it, putting several people from different backgrounds in one office space might very well turn out to be a disaster if team building activities aren’t taken seriously.
+Come to think of it, putting several people from different backgrounds in one office space might very well turn out to be a disaster if team-building activities aren't taken seriously.

 Having a happy, joyous, healthy, and engaged workforce leads to smoother functioning of an organization.
 Many positive results can be observed in employee motivation when employers and their workers mutually respect and trust each other.